Meghansaha/please_let_me_merge/README.md

 ## **Slides and Talk Recording**

-The slides for *“Please Let Me Merege”* can be found on this repository [here](https://meghansaha.github.io/please_let_me_merge/#/title-slide).
+The slides for *“Please Let Me Merge”* can be found on this repository [here](https://meghansaha.github.io/please_let_me_merge/#/title-slide).

 This talk will be presented on August 13<sup>th</sup> 2023, 2:40 PM PDT